nrc-cnrc/EGSnrc/HEN_HOUSE/spectra/README.md

 NRC, plus several from the literature.
 These files are readable by ensrc.mortran, version 5 or later.
 The spectra are normalized to 1 count in the spectrum.
-The "in-air" IR-192 spectra are on transverse axis at 100 cm from the source (distances independent past a few centimetres).
+The "in-air" IR-192 spectra are on transverse axis at 100 cm from the source (distance independent past a few centimetres).
 For a complete description and further references, see

 A. Kosunen and D.W.O.
 Rogers, *Beam quality specification for photon beam dosimetry*, [**Med.
 Phys.
 20,** 1181-1188 (1993)](http://dx.doi.org/10.1118/1.598763).